 - Why k-means clustering can be applied to image classification.

-- How to apply the k-means clustering algorithm to the digit dataset in OpenCV for image classification.
+- Applying the k-means clustering algorithm to the digit dataset in OpenCV for image classification.

 - How to reduce the digit variations due to skew to improve the accuracy of the k-means clustering algorithm for image classification.